FBoucher/stream-projects/Streams/2020-05-22-Stream98-Whats-Next-with-the-project-Azure-Url-Shortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is doing a return on Microsoft Build and add documentation for issue AZURL#50: Add documentation to show how to update/ upgrade.
+And add more information about the password requirement as requested in AZURL#66: Invalid Login.

 📺 - Twitch archive - stream no.98